Skip to main content

 Growth Hormone Peptides and Synaptic Health

-The restorative processes essential for occur primarily during slow-wave sleep.
+The restorative processes essential for cognitive function occur primarily during slow-wave sleep.
 This is when the glymphatic system clears metabolic waste from the brain and when memory consolidation occurs.
 The pulsatile release of growth hormone (GH) is a key orchestrator of this process.

 Chronic stress and elevated evening cortisol levels suppress natural GH release, leading to fragmented sleep and impaired neural recovery.
 Peptide therapies, such as the combination of CJC-1295 and Ipamorelin, are designed to restore a robust, youthful GH pulse during the night.
 This intervention has profound implications for brain health.